CenturyLinkCloud/PublicKB/Blueprints/how-to-build-a-blueprint.md

     <li>Lastly any additional task(s) can be assigned.
 The tasks include and not limited to adding disks, network interfaces or even public ip mappings in addition to rebooting servers.&nbsp;
       <br /><img src="https://t3n.zendesk.com/attachments/token/VX7qBbETYXhdeYqYL7Hrpx5le/?name=Screen+Shot+2014-12-02+at+2.15.47+PM.png" alt="Screen_Shot_2014-12-02_at_2.15.47_PM.png" />
     </li>
-    <li>Additional software and scripts can be installed as well; the selection can be from publicly available software packages all the way to private software packages that are unique to the customer.&nbsp; If any of the software packages require any parameters,
+    <li>Additional software and scripts can be installed as well; the selection can be from publicly available software packages all the way to private software packages that are unique to the customer.
+If any of the software packages require any parameters,
       you will be prompted to enter in values.In addition to software packages, scripts can also be run against the server. <img src="https://t3n.zendesk.com/attachments/token/WaFm6NAeFWw87X12iYpWooN7k/?name=Screen+Shot+2014-12-02+at+2.16.57+PM.png" alt="Screen_Shot_2014-12-02_at_2.16.57_PM.png" />
     </li>